ThomasQuinnKelly/bip-reference-person/docs/database-config-usage.md

 </details>

 If you look at the [db/changelog/db.changelog-master.yaml](https://github.com/department-of-veterans-affairs/bip-reference-person/blob/master/bip-reference-person/src/main/resources/db/changelog/db.changelog-master.yaml) file, you will see that it contains only an include statement.
 This statement uses the `db.instance.name` and `liquibase.operation` parameters to determine which changelog file it should read instructions from.

-These properties are configured in the application yaml, and are passed to Liquibase as parameters at runtime.
+REcall from [SQL Database Configuration](#sql-database-configuration) that Liquibase Parameters are configured in the application yaml along with jpa and datasource, using the appropriate `*.liquibase.parameters.*` property path for single or multi datasource configuration.

 ### The `${project.artifactId}-db` Liquibase Project

 The `${project.artifactId}-db` project provides a place where developers can create, test, and prepare database changes that are (or may eventually be) promoted to higher environments.
+Take a few minutes to get familiar with the project POM and the resource files in the project.

+* The [liquibase-maven-plugin](https://www.liquibase.org/documentation/maven/index.html) is used in the project POM to configure "change" operations.

+* [Liquibase Parameters](https://www.liquibase.org/documentation/changelog_parameters.html) (runtime properties) can be set from a number of places:

+	* From the command line

+	* By the maven plugin configuration in the project POM

+	* By property values declared in a properties file (the path to the `.properties` file can be specified on the command line or in the plugin configuration)

+* Parameter values (passed from the POMs plugin configuration) can be used in the changelog files as replaceable parameters.

-The [liquibase-maven-plugin](https://www.liquibase.org/documentation/maven/index.html).
-The "change" operations and configuration options are a one-to-one match with the Liquibase [Changelogs and Commands](https://www.liquibase.org/documentation/index.html) available in the standalone product.
-With this plugin, you can configure maven profiles to perform specific operations.
-And by using liquibase Parameters, you can make add flexibility as to exactly how and with what changelogs or resources the operation is performed.
+Using liquibase Parameters, you can add flexibility for how and with what changelogs or resources an operation is performed.
 Examples of this are provided in the project POM already, or can be viewed in [bip-reference-person-db POM](https://github.com/department-of-veterans-affairs/bip-reference-person/blob/master/bip-reference-person-db/pom.xml).

-### Using Liquibase as a Development Tool
+### Using the DB Project as a Development Tool

 The `bip-reference-person` project has a [bip-reference-person-db](https://github.com/department-of-veterans-affairs/bip-reference-person/tree/master/bip-reference-person-db) module that provides guidance on how to configure and use this developer-only project.
 Operations in this project can be used for ongoing maintenance of local databases, for experimentation, and for one-shot operations.